-The Board is providing you these proxy materials in connection with the solicitation of proxies to be voted at our 2012 annual meeting of stockholders, and at any postponement or adjournment of the annual meeting.
+We are providing you these proxy materials in connection with the solicitation of proxies by our Board of Directors to be voted at our 2014 Annual Meeting of Stockholders (our "Annual Meeting"), and at any postponement or adjournment of the Annual Meeting.
 In this proxy statement, VAALCO Energy, Inc. is referred to as "we," "our," "us" or "VAALCO."